aventinesolutions/ruby_on_whales_B-side/README.md

 * For performance, dive into "N+1" queries, connection types and pagination with GraphQL
 * Define GraphQL enum types for "quality" and "stars"
 * Could be bi-lingual Dutch and English using I18n and React `<Trans/>`
+* Use local Kubernetes instead of "docker compose" for orchestration.